Few people have reached the South Pole on a ski-pulka expedition.

 • A personal satellite phone entrusted to you with one hour of free telecommunications.

-• Climbing taxes and permits, rights of way for fixed ropes and other government taxes.
+• Climbing taxes and permits, rope fixing fees and other government taxes.

 • Medical follow-up by Ifremmont during the expedition (see above).